Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Unbiased Estimation of Noise Parameters in Cycle Benchmarking for the CNOT Gate

 where $c_i = \pm1$, we can represent $\hat{\rho}_d$ as

 where $\mathrm{CNOT}(i)$ represents the index of the Pauli operator obtained by conjugating $P_i$ with the CNOT gate, and the coefficient $c_{i,d}$ is defined as

-We first show that if $\mathrm{CNOT}(i) = i$, i.e., if the Pauli operator $P_i$ commutes with the CNOT gate, then the corresponding Pauli eigenvalue $\lambda_i$ can be learned.
+We first show that if $\mathrm{CNOT}(i) = i$, i.e., if the Pauli operator $P_i$ commutes with the CNOT gate, then the corresponding Pauli eigenvalue $\lambda_i$ can be {unbiasedly estimated}.
 For such a parameter $\lambda_i$, we have